monu32/ecommerce_api_collection-NodeJS-MySQL-/Readme.md

 -> Replace or assign database name,database password,HOST,database user and PORT number in environment file(.env).

-->Import the attached API Collection for ecommerce and import in your POSTMAN.
+->Import the attached API Collection for ecommerce in your POSTMAN.
 ->Set the baseURL in postman variable.